What do you do when a lot of money and your reputation is tied up in a deal, but the data you have is only part of the puzzle?

 “For us, the clearest markers of future success are the numbers.
 Of course we understand the importance of leadership capability, culture, and organisational design, but our concern was whether they can be measured.”

 We had two weeks to get in and out of the target business and deliver the insight.

-“We wanted Alex to help us understand the nuances of the organisation’s potential: leadership capability, the quality of relationships, strategic and structural alignment, cultural fit and the CEO’s external influence.
+“We wanted IG to help us understand the nuances of the organisation’s potential: leadership capability, the quality of relationships, strategic and structural alignment, cultural fit and the CEO’s external influence.
 We could pick up bits and pieces of these ourselves, but we were looking for a fluency and cohesiveness to combine all these aspects and get a solid sense of the status quo, and the scope for growth.”

 Inside and out

 But the brief wasn’t about simply delivering a set of recommendations.
 The Human Capital (HC) team were clear that while they needed help in the short term, the long-term goal was to create sustainable capability internally.